Reuben Everett Cyber Scholar

 Jessica ‘Zhanna’ Malekos Smith joined the Duke Center on Law & Technology (DCLT) and the Center on Law, Ethics, and National Security (LENS) in fall 2018 as the Law School’s inaugural Reuben Everett Cyber Scholar.
 She assumed the yearlong joint appointment after serving as an attorney in the Judge Advocate General’s Corps of the U.S. Air Force, where she held the rank of captain at Hurlburt Field in Florida.

-Prior to military service, Malekos Smith was a post-doctoral fellow in the Cyber Security Project at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
+Prior to military service, she was a post-doctoral fellow in the Cyber Security Project at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
 She writes in the areas of cybersecurity, international law, international security and defense, and science and technology.

-Malekos Smith’s publications include: “Swinging a Fist in Cyberspace,” Houston Law Review: Off the Record, Volume 9, Issue 1 (2018); “Imagining a Killer Robot’s First Words,” Harvard Kennedy School Review (2018); “What Alexander Hamilton Can Teach us About Cyber Policy,” Defense One (2018); and “The Great Cyber Solarium Dialogue,” The Cipher Brief (2018).
+Her publications include: “Ethics for the AI-enabled warfighter — the human 'Warrior-in-the-Design'” The Hill (2019), “Swinging a Fist in Cyberspace,” Houston Law Review: Off the Record, Volume 9, Issue 1 (2018); “Imagining a Killer Robot’s First Words,” Harvard Kennedy School Review (2018); “What Alexander Hamilton Can Teach us About Cyber Policy,” Defense One (2018); and “The Great Cyber Solarium Dialogue,” The Cipher Brief (2018).